linode/docs/docs/guides/security/firewalls/control-network-traffic-with-iptables/index.md

     iptables -P INPUT DROP
     iptables -P FORWARD DROP

-In the first command, the `-s 192.168.1.0/24` statement specifies that all source IPs (`-s`) in the address space of `192.168.1` are allowed.
-You may specify an IP address range using CIDR (Classless Inter-Domain Routing) notation, or individual IP addresses, as in the second command.
  The third command allows all incoming and outgoing packets that are associated with existing connections.
+In the fourth command, the `-s 192.168.1.0/24` statement specifies that all source IPs (`-s`) in the address space of `192.168.1` are allowed.
+You may specify an IP address range using CIDR (Classless Inter-Domain Routing) notation, or individual IP addresses, as in the fifth command.
 The final two commands set the default policy for all `INPUT` and `FORWARD` chains to drop all packets.

 ## Use ip6tables to Manage IPv6 Traffic